mel-ias/GIRAFFE/README.md

 5. copy "init.txt" to the program directory of GIRAFFE(.exe)

+### Integration of json.hpp
+GIRAFFE includes the header-only library "JSON for Modern C++" (https://github.com/nlohmann/json).
+We would like to take the opportunity and thank the authors for providing this incredible useful library.

 ## Usage

 This example script demonstrates how to set up and execute the GIRAFFE.exe with sample arguments for processing a point cloud and image data.